dotnet/project-system/docs/repo/dependencies-node.md

-# Dependencies Node
+# Dependencies node

+This document, along with all other docs in this `repo` folder, are aimed at developers of the `dotnet/project-system` repo, or extenders of the project system for other project types.

+- General documentation on the dependencies tree features and diagnosing common problems is available in [Dependencies tree](../dependencies-tree.md).
-A high-level overview of this feature is available in [Dependencies Node Roadmap](dependencies-node-roadmap.md).
+- A high-level overview of the implementation of the dependencies tree is available in [Dependencies Node Roadmap](dependencies-node-roadmap.md).

 ## Customizing nodes